How long have you had the pillow you sleep on every night?

 - You fold the pillow in half, and it stays in that position (this only applies to feather pillows)

-How to care for your pillows
+How to Care for Them

 The easiest way to care for your pillows is to wash them regularly.
 For down pillows, that means: